F1 penalty points: 5 biggest delinquents after the 2025 Saudi Arabian GP

 - Two points: Causing a collision with Valtteri Bottas at the Qatar GP (expires on December 1, 2025)

-- Two points: Causing a collision in Bahrain GP (expires on April 14, 2026)
+- Two points: Causing a collision in the Bahrain GP (expires on April 14, 2026)

-- One point: Causing a collision in Bahrain GP (expires on April 14, 2026)
+- One point: Causing a collision in the Bahrain GP (expires on April 14, 2026)

 Penalty Points: 8